 Mary has an extensive administrative and regulatory practice.
 She frequently brings or defends challenges to permitting decisions in the S. C. Administrative Law Court.
 She has handled numerous appeals of administrative decisions before the state's appellate courts.

-•Best Lawyer - Lawyer of the Year 2014 Environmental Law
+•Best Lawyers Lawyer of the Year in Charleston for:

 Speaking & Writing